lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Reporting
 ---------

-To facilitate sustainability and reproducibility in ML, the docker container has an integrated reporting component.
+To facilitate sustainability and reproducibility in ML, the Lightly worker has an integrated reporting component.
 For every dataset, you run through the container an output directory gets created with the exact configuration used for the experiment.
 Additionally, plots, statistics, and more information collected